 Today we head to the bustling town on Maun, gateway to the southern part of the Okavango Delta.
 This huge estuarine system is the wilderness gem of Botswana and the largest inland delta in the world.
 The Okavango Delta boasts remote islands, and is famous for its incredibly rich variety of bird species and animals.

-This evening we prepare for our overnight optional trip into the world-famous Okavango Delta of Botswana.
+This evening we prepare for our overnight trip into the world-famous Okavango Delta of Botswana.
 Bring a smaller daypack along for this trip into the bush.
 Your safari guide will tell you a bit about the camping trip into the delta and advise you on what to pack.
 The next morning we will set off from Maun on our journey into the Okavango Delta.

-This optional excursion entails a drive from Maun up north for a couple of hours, to reach a mokoro polers' station, where we switch to water-based travel.
+This wilderness excursion entails a drive from Maun up north for a couple of hours, to reach a mokoro polers' station, where we switch to water-based travel.
 The dugout mekoros are traditional canoes that local guides pole through the reeds and winding waterways, much like gondoliers.
 Arriving at our tented camp in the heart of the delta, the local team of staff is there to welcome you and show you around.
 Tonight we sleep in dome tents fitted with twin beds and featuring rustic en-suite bathrooms (long drop toilets and bucket showers).